Unraveling Crime: An Insight into Criminal Behaviour and Psyche

 - the id

 - the superego

-The id is the primitive part of a person’s mental makeup that is present at birth and childhood.
+The id is the primitive part of a person’s mental makeup that is present at birth and in childhood.
 Id represents the instinctual drives for food, sex, and other necessities that demand gratification.
 It is concerned with instant pleasure or gratification, disregarding concern for others.

 The second element is the ego.
 It is a rational element that tends to create a balance between id and superego.
 It controls and guides the individual actions and behaviour with respect to the demand of the id.

 Superego is the third element of a human personality.
 Superego is morality.
 According to Freud, it is the incorporation of moral standards and values of the community.
 It develops through parents primarily at the age of four or five.
 The id is a constant drive.
-The ego resolves between the drive seeking gratification and morality.
+The ego resolves between the drive to seek gratification and morality.
 It is the failure of an underdeveloped Superego that a crime is committed by an individual due to unchecked individual actions and behaviours.

 Later psychological theories of crime were based on the behaviour theory, such as that of the American psychologist B.F.
 Skinner (1904–90), who viewed all human behaviour—criminal and otherwise—as learned and thus manipulable by the use of reinforcement and punishment.
 The social learning theory of Ronald Akers expanded behaviour theory to encompass ways in which behaviour is learned from contacts within the family and other intimate groups, from social contacts outside the family (particularly from peer groups), and from exposure to models of behaviour in the media, particularly television.[iv]

 Sociological Theories Of Criminal Behaviour